UCLComputerScience/comp0034-SQL/README.md

 # comp0034-SQL
-COMP0034 SQL lecture - files and code to support the lecture content
+COMP0034 SQL lecture - files and code to support the lecture content and first assessed individual exercises.